ztjhz/BetterChatGPT/README.md

 Download the desktop app [here](https://github.com/ztjhz/BetterChatGPT/releases)

+- Unlimited local storage
+- Runs locally (access Better ChatGPT even if the website is not accessible)

 # 🛫 Host your own Instance

 If you'd like to run your own instance of Better ChatGPT, you can easily do so by following these steps: